Back

 Arguably, access to labour from European workers (both skilled and non-skilled roles) would decline if we were to leave the EU, which would also see a resultant drop in efficiency and profitability.

-Equally important, if the UK were to leave the EU, there would an increase in uncertainty from investors.
+Equally important, if the UK were to leave the EU, there would be an increase in uncertainty for investors.
 In terms of the construction industry, this could have a negative impact on finances and overall sector growth.

 All will become clearer at the end of the week

 Currently, the majority of construction workers are backing the UK remaining as EU members.
-Simultaneously however, overall polls suggest that votes are currently neck and neck.
+Simultaneously, however, overall polls suggest that the votes are currently neck and neck.

 It’s hard to know the effect of Remain or Brexit campaigns taking victory – only hindsight can tell us that.
 It is up to each individual to make their own mind up after carefully weighing both sides of the argument.
 Only after Thursday will we start seeing the effect of the referendum on the construction industry.